sandialabs/InterSpec/target/patches/README.md

 ```

-# Building dependancies on macOS Catalina
+# Building dependencies on macOS Catalina
 First, lets set the directory we will install all the pre-requesits to:
 ```bash
 export MACOSX_DEPLOYMENT_TARGET=10.12